 A student should be granted additional testing time for the TOEFL ITP test only if the same student receives similar accommodations for other exams and has previously demonstrated and documented the need for the accommodation.

 After administration, tests are scored locally and reported to the institution by total and section scores.
 Segmenting the scores provides greater insight into which specific skills need improvement and enables teachers to tailor their instruction accordingly.
 Scores are returned quickly, usually within seven days of receipt of the answer sheets.
-They should not be used as substitutes for actual TOEFL iBT test scores.

 Detailed Score Reports

 individual information for your program to distribute to students